Canisius College Core Curriculum

 If a student does not attain the IB Diploma but presents individual Higher Level examinations with scores of 5 or above, he/she will receive 3-6 credits per examination (depending on the Canisius College course equivalency) up to a total of 30 credits.
 These credits may be applied toward major, core curriculum, or elective course requirements.
 Major credit will be determined in consultation with department chairs.

 Credit for subsidiary exams will not be awarded.
-Official IB exam scores should be sent directly to the Office of Student Records, who will consult with the Director of Academic Advisement or the major program or department as needed.
+Official IB exam scores should be sent directly to the Office of Student Records, who will consult with the major program or department as needed.